 Mei architects and planners is an internationally operating architectural firm with extensive expertise in the area of redevelopment, transformation, urban planning and inner-city development projects.
 The work of Mei architects and planners has been widely published and awarded.

 Mei architects and planners is an enterprising, knowledge-intensive office that focuses on development and innovation in architecture.
-The office was set up in 1994 by architect Robert Winkel and is based in Rotterdam.
+The office was set up in 2003 by architect Robert Winkel and is based in Rotterdam.
 Mei is particularly noted for transforming existing buildings such as the Jobsveem warehouse, Delfshaven factory and Fenix warehouses in Rotterdam.
 And it has completed striking new-build projects such as Schiecentrale 4B in Rotterdam, De Verkenner in Utrecht and McDonald’s Coolsingel 44 in Rotterdam.
 In addition, the office has drawn up urban designs that include dynamic master plans for Moss Verket in Norway, London in England, Nantes in France and the OPG-location in Utrecht, The Netherlands.
-The work of Mei has been widely published and received numerous accolades.
+The work of Mei has been widely published and received numerous awards.

 A feature of Mei architects is the attitude of curiosity and openness with which the office deals with commissions, partners and contexts alike.
 To enhance its power of thought and action further, Mei enters into alliances with parties in the field.
 And the office likes to share the expertise it accumulates in the process.
 That is why Mei creates space not only for acquiring knowledge but also for imparting it through presentations, workshops, guided tours and guest lectures at universities.